3. PartyDAO crowdfund statuses

 string memory party_name = IParty(party).name();

-total_contributions + ctx.amount, // total_contributions
+total_contributions: total_contributions + ctx.amount,

-total_contributions + ctx.amount >= min_req // passed_min
+passed_min: total_contributions + ctx.amount >= min_req

 }